m0nac0/xaif/README.md

 a) Turn on developer mode on your Windows machine (recommended by the Flutter team)

-b) OR go to the project directory once (path is displayed in the tool), open an admin command prompt and run `flutter build windows`
+b) OR go to the project directory once (path is displayed in the tool), open a command prompt as admin and run `flutter build windows`

 The reason is that this tool uses Flutter plugins for many components, and Flutter cannot (at this time)